tran62/themeless-gitless-intro-hugo/content/articles/markdown-test/index.md

 ---
 ## Important: If this is a draft, next line should NOT begin with #
 draft: false
-title: Markdown Experiments
+title: Markdown Tests
 date: "2019-05-29"
 ## below are user-defined parameters (lower case keys recommended)
 subtitle:
-categories: ["md"] # "md" "pdc" "viet"
+categories: ["md"] # "adoc" "pdc" "viet"
 tags:
   - markdown
   - meta